Big data approach to Kazhdan-Lusztig polynomials: Introduction

 \begin{Notation} In this paper, we have \emph{conjectures} and \emph{speculations}.
 Conjectures are presented in their standard sense, while speculations refer to preliminary hypotheses that lack full support from the data.
-We hope that both serve as an inspiration to prove or, {equally exciting}, disprove the corresponding statements.
+We hope that both serve as an inspiration to prove or, {equally exciting}, disprove the corresponding statements, or simply to spark new ideas.
 We also have \emph{questions} meant in the standard way of the word. \end{Notation}

 \begin{Remark} All the data files and supplementary material (such as higher resolution pictures, code, a possible empty Erratum {\etc}) can be found online at \cite{LaTuVa-kl-big-data-code}. \end{Remark}